 The strategic framework outlines five Key Result Areas which reflect SRC’s mandate and functions, and are the pillars of this strategic plan.
 The Key Result Areas are:

 Fiscal sustainability of public service wage bill;

 Collaboration and partnerships; and

-The Key Result Areas (KRAs) will be achieved through the following strategic objectives:
+The Key Result Areas of the strategic plan are implemented through the following strategic objectives:

 KRA 1: Fiscal sustainability of public service wage bill

 To contribute to achieving and maintaining an affordable and fiscally sustainable remuneration regime; and

 To reward performance and productivity in the public service.

 To contribute to achieving equitable, affordable and fair remuneration and benefits;